Calbabreaker/Varak/README.md

 Make sure it's `--recursive` to clone the submodules.
 If it wasn't then do `git submodule update --init`

-Run the script for your build tool in `scripts/`.
+Run the correct script for your specific build tool in `scripts/`.

 Now build it or open the project file!